 - Investigating sudden and/or unnatural deaths, in conjunction with law enforcement when needed

-We are looking for a Forensic Pathologist to join our team and conduct postmortem medical examinations to determine the cause of death and other circumstances surrounding the death.
+We are seeking a skilled Forensic Pathologist to join our team and undertake postmortem medical examinations to ascertain the cause of death and gather information about the surrounding circumstances.
+As a Forensic Pathologist, you will be responsible for performing autopsies, ensuring the proper chain of custody for evidence, and offering expert testimony as required.

 - Conduct on-site investigations to obtain data and information pertaining to a case